luser-dr00g/pcomb/README.md

 "duck typing" to some degree to use the appropriate ones in appropriate places.

 A `list` can mean a couple of different things.
-In all cases it designates an object whose tag is `LIST` and contains pointers to `first` and `rest` objects.
+In all cases it designates an object whose tag is `LIST` (unless it's NIL: valid() will tell you) and contains pointers to `first` and `rest` objects.
 A *proper list* is a data format built out of list objects where the `first` pointer points to any type and is an element of the list, and `rest` pointer leads to the next `LIST` type node or NIL.

 The same `list` data structure can also be used to build a binary tree by relaxing the requirement for the `rest` pointer to always be another `list` node. `first` and